 |

-Swedish type designer Lars Bergquist describes himself as “a living fossil from the age of lead type.”
-He was born in 1936 and trained originally as a historian but left university life and went into publishingof encyclopedias and reference literaturelearning that side of typography from the bottom up.
-The bottom line being Linotype machines like Jurassic Singer machines, smelling of hot lead and oil, and flatbed presses behaving like demented mangles.
-He later used to say that he was a typographer who had gone all the way from cuneiform to digital.
+Swedish type designer Lars Bergquist (19362020) described himself as “a living fossil from the age of lead type.”
+He trained originally as a historian but left university life and went into publishingof encyclopedias and reference literaturelearning that side of typography from the bottom up.
+The bottom line being Linotype machines, smelling of hot lead and oil, and flatbed presses behaving like “demented mangles.”
+He used to say that he was a typographer who had gone all the way from cuneiform to digital.

-Bergquist began dabbling in type design at a late stage; because of his background in history, he specialized in text type with historical roots and even flirted with blackletter.
-After retirement, he built a second career as a type designer under his proprietary Timberwolf Type label.
-Two things put an end to this: medical problems leading to some close encounters with sawbones of a specialist kind, and the discovery that he’d produced so many fonts for different foundries, that he was actually competing with himself.
+Bergquist became a type designer at a late stage; because of his background in history, he specialized in text type with historical roots and even flirted with blackletter, building a second career under his proprietary Timberwolf Type brand.
+Two things put an end to this: medical problems leading to some close encounters with “sawbones of a specialist kind,” and the discovery that he’d produced so many fonts for different foundries that he was actually competing with himself.

-Although the Timberwolf Type operation has wound down, good typefaces have a life of their own.
-Meanwhile, Bergquist has reverted to the study of history, in rocking-chair mode, and old hobbies like epistemology, photographyand type-watching, of course.
+After his Timberwolf Type operation wound down, he reverted to the study of history, “in rocking-chair mode”, and old hobbies like epistemology, photographyand type-watching.
+His typefaces, of course, still have a life of their own.

 View fonts by Lars Bergquist »